openstack/skyline-console/docs/en/test/3-0-how-to-edit-e2e-case.md

 Here we mainly give the E2E use cases corresponding to the resources in the front-end page of Skyline-console, and use function defined in `test/e2e/support`

-The following is an introduction, taking the cloud host use case `test/e2e/integration/pages/compute/instance.spec.js` as an example
+The following is an introduction, taking the instance use case `test/e2e/integration/pages/compute/instance.spec.js` as an example

 Generally, when testing the corresponding functions of a resource, follow the following order

 1. Prepare relevant variables in text
    - Required parameters when creating a resource, such as: name, password
    - Required parameters when editing resources, such as: new name
-   - When creating an associated resource, the name of the associated resource, such as: network name, router name, cloud disk name
+   - When creating an associated resource, the name of the associated resource, such as: network name, router name, volume name

    ```javascript
    const uuid = Cypress._.random(0, 1e6);